Maple Balsamic Roasted Brussels Sprouts

 Want to know the secret to making the best Brussels sprouts?
 There are three.
 First, roast your Brussels sprouts.
 That is the best way to cook Brussels sprouts that are full of flavor and not soggy.

-Second, the maple balsamic glaze.
+Second, the balsamic glaze.
 Once the glaze-coated Brussels hit the hot oven, magic happens.

 And third, garlic.
 And plenty of it.
 These Brussels sprouts are a delicious combination of sweet and savory.